eikek/publet-sbt-plugin/README.md

 ## Usage

 To use the plugin, have a look at the provided keys.
-They're all prefixed with `publet-`.
+They're all prefixed with `publet:`.

-The command `publet-start` starts a publet instance with the current project.
+The command `publet:start` starts a publet instance with the current project.
 It can be viewed at <http://localhost:8088>.
-Similarly `publet-stop` stops the running publet instance.
-Both can be executed at once using `publet-restart`.
+Similarly `publet:stop` stops the running publet instance.

 When changing templates in the current project a `package` command should update the classpath accordingly and a refresh in the browser shows the changes.
 The server does not need to be restarted.